Vrijthof

 Vrijthof is a large urban square in the centre of Maastricht, Netherlands.
 The square developed from an ancient Roman and Frankish cemetery into a semi-private space that belonged to the Collegiate Church of Saint Servatius.
-In the 19th century it became the town's main square.
-It is surrounded by important heritage buildings, museums, a theatre and a range of hotels, restaurants and bars.
+In the 19th century, it became the town's main square.
+It is surrounded by important heritage buildings, museums, a theatre, and a range of hotels, restaurants, and bars.
 The square is regularly used for public events.

 History

-Archaeological excavations have shown that the area of the current square was used as a burial site since the late Roman period.
-Several large cemeteries from the early Middle Ages were excavated in 1969-70, prior to the construction of an underground car park.
+Archaeological excavations have shown that the area of the square was used as a burial site since the late Roman period.
+Several large cemeteries from the early Middle Ages were excavated in 1969–70, prior to the construction of an underground parking lot.
 The publication of the thousands of artifacts has only recently started.
 Further excavations on the north side of the square in 2003 revealed the remains of thirteen layers of the ancient Roman road, the so-called Via Belgica, an important route between Boulogne Sur Mer at the English Channel and the city of Cologne on the river Rhine.

 The oldest written reference to the name Vrijthof dates from 1223, when Emperor Frederik II transferred the area to the chapter of Saint Servatius.
 After that, the square was walled, with iron entrance gates near the corners.
 During the two weeks of the Maastricht Septennial Pilgrimage, the walls were removed due to the large crowds that gathered there.
 The pilgrims gathered around the apse of Saint Servatius' where the relics of Saint Servatius and other saints were shown from the dwarf gallery.
 In the center of the square was the Fountain of Saint Servatius, which was provided with water from the Source of Saint Servatius in the valley of the Jeker, which was also popular with pilgrims.
-In the 15th century a Gothic chapel was built as an extension of the north-east portal, the King's Chapel (Dutch: Koningskapel).
+In the 15th century, a Gothic chapel was built as an extension of the northeast portal, the King's Chapel (Dutch: Koningskapel).
 Near this chapel was the Cemetery of the Poor (Dutch: Ellendigenkerkhof).